Chapter 1: What is Interaction Design?

 How many interactive products are there in everyday use?
 Think for a minute about what

-you use in a typical day: cell (mobile) phone, computer, remote control, coffee machine,
+you use in a typical day: smartphone, tablet, computer, remote control, coffee machine,

 Many products that require users to interact with them, such as smartphones and social